 Chemical production operators:

 - often work with dangerous products and must wear safety clothing.

 What's the job really like?

-Chemical production operators can work towards a National Certificate in Manufacturing, Core Skills (Level 2) on the job.
-This qualification is overseen by Competenz.
+Chemical production operators can work towards a New Zealand Certificate in Manufacturing (Level 2) on the job.

 Chemical production operators need to be:

 - able to work well in a team and unsupervised

 - able to follow instructions